titomiguelcosta/tmcI18nPlugin/README.md

 ## Alert ##

-- when creating on the administration area, the catalogue name must specify the culture, for instance: messages.pt
+- when adding a new catalgoue, name must specify the culture, for instance: messages.pt

 - in case css files are not loaded, publish assets runnig the task $php symfony plugin:publish-assets

 - don't forget to edit the dsn configuration for the database connection in the factories.yml

-- don't forget to enable i18n in the setting.yml file of your config application folder
+- don't forget to enable i18n in the settings.yml file of your config application folder
               all:
                 .settings:
                   i18n: true